nessim-ben-ammar/cloud-vpn-pi/pi/scripts/README.md

 - **WireGuard Configuration**: Interface name plus per-location configs stored in `../clients/configs/<location>-<device>.conf`.
 The deploy script copies every config to the Pi at `$WG_REMOTE_CONFIG_DIR`, `setup_wireguard.sh` syncs them into `$WG_CONFIG_ARCHIVE` (default `/etc/wireguard/configs`), records the active site in `$WG_ACTIVE_LOCATION_FILE`, and activates the location specified (defaults to `$WG_DEFAULT_LOCATION`).
 - **Network Configuration**: IP addresses and DHCP range (Pi hands out leases)
 - **fail2ban Configuration**: Ban times, retry limits
-- **DNS Configuration**: Upstream DNS server used by the Pi resolver
+- **DNS Configuration**: dnsmasq always forwards to the local Unbound resolver on `127.0.0.1#5335`.
+Unbound switches upstreams automatically: it uses the VPN-provided DNS when WireGuard is active, and falls back to `UPSTREAM_DNS_SERVER` (default `1.1.1.1`) when the VPN is disabled.

 Edit `config.sh` to customize for your environment.